agavrilov76/javazone2023-modules/README.md

 control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime(s).

-In this talk I want to share my experience in building and running modular applications.
+In this talk I will show by example how to build and run a modular java application.

 Starting with Java Modules is as simple as adding a module-info.java file to the source path.
 The modern IDEs and build tools will automatically recognize it and help out to get started.
 Only